 Ancient skyscrapers, crumbling coral houses, and hundreds of artifacts hidden in the city’s many museums and galleries give visitors a unique insight into the history of the majestic kingdom.
 The rise of the city’s art scene in recent years has seen it become recognized as the kingdom’s cultural hub.

-Its location on the Red Sea makes it ideal for scuba enthusiasts, with coastlines rivaling the sea’s most popular spots.
+And its location on the Red Sea makes it ideal for scuba enthusiasts, with coastlines rivaling the sea’s most popular spots.
 However, Jeddah offers divers the freedom of the ocean with significantly fewer tourists.

 Jeddah’s cosmopolitan population has heavily influenced its palate, too, with a number of the country’s largest malls and commercial areas filled with culinary gems.
 Weather-wise, Jeddah is bathed in sunshine almost all of the year.